Basic endgames

 KingQueen BishopKingWin99.69% – 12 – 3.2

 Relatively easy win.
-Checkmate can be delivered also with the bishop on the board, so capturing it is not neccessary – it is enough to avoid the bishop's field colour.
+Checkmate can be delivered also with the bishop on the board, so capturing it is not necessary – it is enough to avoid the bishop's field colour.
 The attacker needs to force the king to the edge of the board (by near checks, with the support of the attacking king), and there the checkmate can be delivered.

 KingQueen KnightKingWin99.35% – 19 – 3.3

 Not too difficult win.
-Checkmate can be delivered also with the knight on the board, so capturing it is not neccessary.
+Checkmate can be delivered also with the knight on the board, so capturing it is not necessary.
 The attacker needs to force the king to the edge of the board.
 Then the knight might try to prevent the mate, but finally it can only do so temporarily by sacrificing itself.
 The attacker should try to avoid those distances from the knight, in which it can attack pieces easily.

 KingQueen RookKingWin99.01% – 31 – 7.6